pantry/pantry.github.io/core/extending.md

 end
 {% endhighlight %}

 This command is now available via the CLI as `pantry echo "The Message"`.
-Much like how OptionParser parses option definitions, the string given to `command` can include any parameters for documentation purposes.
-These extra parameters are then passed into the Command's constructor.
+You'll notice that there's more in this string than just "echo".
+To facilitate documentation via the `--help` option, arguments can be specified in this string.
+The first word of the string is pulled out to be the invocation target.
+Any other parameters parsed from the command line are then passed into the Command's initializer.

 One important oddity to note about `Command#initialize`.
 Commands are also instantiated on the receiver side without any parameters, as everything a Command requires should be in the Message's metadata or body.
-As such, every Command initializer must be callable with and without parameters, if parameters are expected from the CLI.
+As such, every Command initializer must be callable without parameters, thus the `to_echo = nil`.

 There's a new method here too, `#to_message`.
-All Commands are responsible for creating the Pantry::Message that will trigger the current Command on the receiving side.
+All Commands are responsible for creating the Message that will trigger the Command on the receiving side.
 Messages are linked to a Command via `Message#type`, which by default is the class name of the Command.
 In order to prevent Command name collisions, this value can be overridden via the `Command.message_type` class method.

-Lastly the Command now defines a custom `#receive_response`.
+Lastly the Command now also defines `#receive_response`.
 By default a Command will assume that it is finished as soon as a single response comes back.
-To act on that response, override this method.
-It will be given the response Message who's body contains the returned values of `perform`.
-This method must either call `super` or `Command#finished` to mark the Command as complete.
-If you forget these calls, `pantry` will hang.
+To act on that response, override this method. `#receive_response` is called for each and every Message response as long as the process runs (normally, as a CLI receiving responses from the Server).
+This method must either call `super` or `Command#finished` to mark the Command as complete, otherwise the CLI will hang, waiting for more responses that will probably never come.

 #### Adding CLI Options

-Lets improve our Echo command by adding an option to multiply the message when it's echoed.
+Lets improve our Echo command by adding an option to multiply the message when echoed.
 We want to update the CLI invocation to look like the following:

     $> pantry echo -t 5 "Echo"
     EchoEchoEchoEchoEcho
     $>

-We'll need to update the `command` definition to include the "-t" option, and while we're at it will add some more description to the "echo" command itself.
+We will update the `command` definition to include the "-t" option, and while we're at it add a description to the "echo" command itself.
+These options are specified in the optional block to the `command` method.
+This block is executed in a light wrapper round Ruby's [OptionParser](http://ruby-doc.org/stdlib-2.1.0/libdoc/optparse/rdoc/OptionParser.html) library, so all options available there are valid here.
+The parsed options are then passed into `#prepare_message` as a Hash, using the longest given `#option` name as keys.

 {% highlight ruby %}
 class TheSimplestEcho < Pantry::Command